jhonjat75/investocripto/README.md

     rails server
     ```

+6. Start the Sidekiq server:
+    ```bash
+    bundle exec sidekiq -C config/schedule.yml
+    ```

-7. Visit `http://localhost:3000` in your browser to use the application.
+8. Visit `http://localhost:3000` in your browser to use the application.

 ## Usage